dinhanhthi/learn-ai/README.md

 - [ ] [Spark](https://spark.apache.org/).
 - [ ] [D3js](https://d3js.org/).

+## Projects

+### Mini-projects for understanding the concepts

+You can find **the html files** (exported from the corresponding Jupyter Notebook) and **"Open in Colab" files** for below mini projects [here](https://note.dinhanhthi.com/small-projects-to-understand-concepts).

+- [x] Image compression using K-Means.
+- [x] Example to understand the idea of PCA.
+- [x] Image compression using PCA.
+- [x] PCA without scikit-learn.
+- [x] Face Recognition using SVM.
+- [x] XOR problem using SVM to see the effect of gamma and C in the case of using RBF kernel.

 ## Courses

+The "non-checked" courses are under the way to be finished!

 - [x] [**Machine Learning**](https://www.coursera.org/learn/machine-learning) by Andew NG on Coursera.
 It introduces a general idea about ML and some commonly used algorithms.
 [My note](https://rawnote.dinhanhthi.com/tags#ml-coursera) for this course.
 - [x] **[IBM Data Professional Certificate](https://www.coursera.org/specializations/ibm-data-science-professional-certificate)** specialization on Coursera.
 It contains 9 sub-courses covering fundamental knowledge about data science.
 [My note](https://rawnote.dinhanhthi.com/tags#ibm-data) for this course.